-This report details the relevant activities of the Innocence Project of Texas (IPTX) from January 1, 2023 through May 31, 2023 to comply with Texas Indigent Defense Commission (TIDC) twice yearly reporting requirements.
-During the reporting period, IPTX screened 300 new requests for assistance with 97 cases under active investigation.
-Fourteen clinic students provided 893 hours of assistance in case law research, case investigation and document creation.
+This report details the relevant activities of the Innocence Project of Texas (IPTX) from June 1, 2023 through December 31, 2023 to comply with Texas Indigent Defense Commission (TIDC) twice yearly reporting requirements.
+During the reporting period, IPTX screened 199 new requests for assistance with 104 cases under active investigation.
+14 clinic students provided 1,768 hours of assistance in case law research, case investigation and document creation.

-Clients Melvin Quinney, Tyrone Day and Martin Santillan were exonerated during the reporting period.
-The men were wrongfully imprisoned for eight, twenty six and twenty five years respectively.
-Two clients, Garland "Butch" Martin and Willie Thomas, have received favorable rulings on their innocence from the presiding district judges.
-Both cases have been sent to the Texas Court of Criminal Appeals (CCA) for a final ruling.
+Client James Reyos was exonerated during the reporting period.
+Mr. Reyos spent 24 years incarcerated for murder.
+Client Joe David Padron received a favorable ruling on his innocence from the presiding district judge and was released on bond in October.
+His case has been sent to the Texas Court of Criminal Appeals (CCA) for a final ruling.
 Decisions from the CCA can often take up to two years.
-Hearings were held on the cases of Joe David Padron and James Reyos.
+Evidentiary hearings were held on the Andre Causey case.
 Decision are expected during the upcoming grant period.